mmmiiinnnggg/SuperComputer-Modeling/README.md

 | 16 | 500*1000 | 287.097 | 16.691 | 3.055 |
 | 32 | 500*1000 | 158.011 | 12.328 | 5.551 |

-## Task 4

-### Description

-Accelerate the computation in Task3 using CUDA technologies.
-It's allowed to write CUDA-kernels in C, `#pragma` prompts of OpenACC, or DVMH model.

-### Results

 - The results of MPI+OpenMP program

 | #MPI Processes | #Threads | Grid | Time(s) - MD | Acceleration for MD|